NeuroTinkerLab/universal-contextual-language/docs02_getting_started.md

 # Getting Started with UCL

 This guide provides a quick start to understanding the basic structure of a UCL (Universal Contextual Language) message and how to begin thinking in terms of its core components.
-For a full technical breakdown, please refer to the [UCL Specification](../SPECIFICATION.MD).

 ## Anatomy of a Simple UCL Message